capstone-projects-2024-fall/aldwairi-projects-emotionecho/README.md

 The application additionally allows users to practice recognizing emotion in pre-existing audio clips.
 This project is currently in progress.

+There is an increasing need for learning how to understand emotional information from speech in conversations.
+Emotion Echo provides an efficient way to detect emotion from audio recordings in real-time and present accurate feedback for users.
+The app will also provide user features including multiple microphone modes, account setup, and database they can use for practice.

 ## Installation
 - More information coming soon